phocks/phocks/README.md

 </details>

 <details>
-  <summary><b>:telescope: 2021 goal</b></summary>
+  <summary><b>:telescope: 2022 goal</b></summary>
+  <p>2022: Things are getting back to normal slowly.
+I want to find some stability this year.</p>
-  <br>This year has been crazy and I think it's only going to get crazier.
+  <p>2021: This year has been crazy and I think it's only going to get crazier.
 Anything I achive this year will be great.
-Hopefully we buy a little house so we have somewhere to raise our daughter Vada.
+Hopefully we buy a little house so we have somewhere to raise our daughter Vada.</p>
 </details>